 It’s not a secret that big data cloud migration isn’t a plug and play solution.
 The migration process itself requires comprehensive knowledge, sets of technical skills, and proper tools on data practices.
 It’s because the developers not only migrate the data from on-premise infrastructure to the cloud service but should also connect the data sources with cloud environments for Big Data.

 While the migration results in cost-effective operation, the migrating process itself could be costly.
 The code-writing process to accommodate the movement of data traffic could be a tedious task that requires continuous,regular monitoring and adjustments to any error.
-We’re at the stage where the migration can’t be done with automation, code writing environment.
+We’re at the stage where the migration methods for O365 Migration and AWS to Azure Migration can’t be done with automation, code writing environment.
 Overall, the Big data cloud migration process is resource-consuming.

 Migrating Big Data: Where Are We Knowing?

 The migration of Big Data to the cloud services have been continuously developing.
 Developers are working on the best, most efficient Big Data cloud migration practices.
 By far, these are some best migration practices you can do.

 When it comes to a company’s Big Data cloud migration, all heads of the organizations should be involved.
 This includes CEO, managers, IT departments, heads of divisions, and relevant staff.
 Their involvement would inform which data can be migrated to the cloud and the ones shouldn’t be so that they become important inputs for your migration strategy.

 2. Recognize and Manage The Loads